 - What would the consequences be for someone who broke this rule or disobeyed this policy?

-Overly restrictive work rules mean nothing but trouble.
-Not only do they create unnecessary hardship for employees, but they make you seem unreasonable and unconcerned about the feelings and needs of your employees.
+Overly restrictive work rules can be trouble.
+Not only can they create unnecessary hardship for employees, they can also make you seem unreasonable and unconcerned about the feelings and needs of your employees, even if that’s not the case.
 If you have a rule, you should be able to give any employee who asks a good, business-related reason for having it.
 The reasons should be clearly related to the employee's job, and you should not impose personal opinions or beliefs on your employees in the form of work rules.

 - Getting input from your employees in creating work rules: if they are involved in the process, employees are more likely to accept and abide by the work rules.

-- Again, having rules that have a sound business justification will not only make the seem more appropriate, but it may help you avoid creating rules that have a disparate impact on certain protected groups of employees.
+- Again, having rules that have a sound business justification will not only make them seem more appropriate, but it may help you avoid creating rules that can have unintended consequences.